Conductivity (electrolytic): Higher concentrations

 Both Kohlrausch's law and the Debye–Hückel–Onsager equation break down as the concentration of the electrolyte increases above a certain value.
 The reason for this is that as concentration increases the average distance between cation and anion decreases, so that there is more interactions between close ions.
 Whether this constitutes ion association is a moot point.
 However, it has often been assumed that cation and anion interact to form an ion pair.
 So an "ion-association" constant K can be derived for the association equilibrium between ions A^{+} and B^{−}:

 A^{+} + B^{−} A^{+}B^{−}withK = [A^{+}B^{−}]/[A^{+}] [B^{−}].

 Davies describes the results of such calculations in great detail, but states that K should not necessarily be thought of as a true equilibrium constant, rather, the inclusion of an "ion-association" term is useful in extending the range of good agreement between theory and experimental conductivity data.
 Various attempts have been made to extend Onsager's treatment to more concentrated solutions.

 The existence of a so-called conductance minimum in solvents having the relative permittivity under 60 has proved to be a controversial subject as regards interpretation.
 Fuoss and Kraus suggested that it is caused by the formation of ion triplets, and this suggestion has received some support recently.

 Other developments on this topic have been done by Theodore Shedlovsky, E. Pitts, R. M. Fuoss, Fuoss and Shedlovsky, Fuoss and Onsager.

 Non-polar liquids

 Pioneering works Onsager, Fuoss, Kraus in 20th century proved that ionization in nonpolar liquids is possible and it leads to controllable electrolytic conductivity.

 Onsager created the first theory of this conductivity that takes into account formation of ion pairs predicted by Bjerrum.
 Ion pairs occur in non-polar liquid because of much stronger electrostatic attraction between cation and anion.
 This attraction brings them together, but they retain their solvation layer in such new entity called “ion pair”.
 Solvation layers of ions in non-polar liquids are formed by neutral molecules of amphiphile solute as described on the page Ion.

 Formation of ion-pairs leads to electrolytic conductivity reduction, which was taken into account by Onsager theory.
-However, this theory had two limitations.
-First of all it takes into account electrophoretic retardation of ions, which makes it quite complex.
-Electrophoretic retardation is not important in non-polar liquid according to electrophoresis theory because Debye length is much bigger than ion radius.
-Secondary, it was developed only for small concentrations of solute.
-These limitations of the Onsager theory were removed recently by Dukhin and Parlia.
-They also conducted multiple experimental studies with wide variety of non-polar liquids and amphiphilic additives summarized in.
-These experiments confirmed validity of the new theory and its ability to fit experimentally measured conductivity within complete range up to 7 orders of magnitude.